-- Conservation: Madagascar’s biodiversity is amazingly precious, but economic and global development processes have begun to negatively affect the country’s natural ecosystems.
+Madagascar’s biodiversity is amazingly precious, but economic and global development processes have begun to negatively affect the country’s natural ecosystems.
 Conservation, environmental education, and biodiversity research are new popular areas of work in Madagascar.
 Several non-profit organizations and environmentally focused companies are investing time and research into assisting with wildlife conservation.
 Intern in Madagascar to get some hands-on experience and help the world preserve its diversity!

 There are a variety of projects that interns can work on, including building schools, providing energy-efficient stoves and wells for clean water, and teaching children about health.
 For those interested in making a difference in society, an internship in Madagascar is a great way to begin.

-When and Where to Look for an Internship:
+When and Where to Look for an Internship

 The easiest way to find an internship in Madagascar is to contact a non-profit organization or apply through a program provider.
 Internship program providers usually have established connections with organizations in Madagascar that offer internship opportunities.
 Pay attention to the application deadlines for these programs!

-Cost of Living in Madagascar:
+Cost of Living in Madagascar

-- 1 bedroom apartment in City Center: $355
+- 1 bedroom apartment in Antananarivo: $355 / month

-- 1 inexpensive meal: $5
+- 1 expensive meal: $5

-- 1 way transportation ticket: $0.17
+- 1 way in-city bus ticket: $0.17

 If you are working in a business environment, it is best to dress more conservatively and professionally.
 If you are volunteering with a community development center, the dress code is less defined.

-- Language: The official languages spoken in Madagascar are Malagasy and French.
-The locals will be very impressed if you can communicate in Malagasy, but knowing the language is by no means a requirement to live and work there.
-Most official or professional communication is conducted in French and English to improve relations with other foreign countries.
+The official languages spoken in Madagascar are Malagasy and French.
+The locals will be very impressed if you can communicate in Malagasy, but knowing the language is by no means a requirement to work there.
+It is, however, incredibly helpful to know a few phrases for daily life.

 The concept of professional networking in Madagascar is quite new.
 However, people have always highly valued developing good relationships with others.
 The Malagasy culture emphasizes friendship and familial connection, so “networking” is almost a daily part of life.

 Work and Labor Laws in Madagascar